Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

 ## About

-Video Indexer is now supports two modes: **Media Files Enabled** and **Live Enabled** solution.
+Video Indexer supports two modes: **Media Files Enabled** and **Live Enabled** solution.
 The Live Enabled solution is an Azure Arc Extension Enabled Service aimed at running live Video Analysis on Edge Devices.
 The solution is designed to run on Azure Arc-enabled Kubernetes and supports many camera vendors.
 The solution assumes that one VI resource is mapped to one extension.

 The purpose of this document is to present the onboarding steps and pre-requisites required for Cluster Administrator, IT Operator, Dev Ops and Engineering teams to enable Video Indexer Live Enabled as arc extension on their current Infrastructure.